DragonRuby/command_line/README.md

 gem 'command_line', '~> 0.1.0'
 ```

-If you want `command_line` available everywhere you can add this line to your application's Gemfile:
+If you want `command_line` available globally you can add this line to your application's Gemfile:

 ```ruby
 gem 'command_line', '~> 0.1.0', require: 'command_line/global'